There are many sites. I will give you a few.

 Teach any child or adult to read.
 You will find their address and order form on their site.
 I purchased the method to teach a young Indian who had not had the chance to go to school.

-- See the web site of Felix Voirol and specifically his Taboo-Breaker pages.
+- See the web site of Felix Voirol.
 Several of his ideas seem to be consistent with mine.
 Among many things ranging from biology to flying a plane, he has interesting language pages (see also my own language section).

 ||Fair Trade / Commerce équitable|